fluentnumbers/obsidian-quartz/content/career/Reverse interview questions.md

 	- Are the cameras usually on or off during online meetings?
 	- What kind of meetings happen every week?
 	- What kind of social events does the team/company host and are these attended by everyone?
 - How many handshakes between me and stakeholders?
-CTO?
-Data Director?

 ## About technology and development practices
 - <font color="#00b050">What are the official and unofficial, but established ways of [[knowledge sharing]]?</font>